Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-Select clips and locate it to strap as on reference image.
+Select clips and move it to strap as on reference image.

 image

-Add Empty object to scene and then add mirror modifier to all clips pieces.
+Add Empty object **clips_mirror** to scene and then add mirror modifier to all clips pieces.
 Select empty in mirror object setting.

 image

-**Jumpsuit Belt Loops**
+### Overalls Belt Loops

 Add plane object to scene, scale it a bit to achieve silhouette of belt loop from reference image.